City Code Section

-A. At the conclusion of the collection process, the Revenue Division shall prepare a list of delinquent lien accounts.
+- A. At the conclusion of the collection process, the Revenue Division shall prepare a list of delinquent lien accounts.
 No property shall be placed on the list unless the payment is at least one year past due.
 There shall be a sale at least once a year.

 - B. The Revenue Division shall determine whether any properties on the delinquent accounts list are also delinquent in the payment of property taxes.
 The Revenue Division shall identify those properties which are likely to be foreclosed upon by the County prior to the City’s foreclosure sale.